 The SaaS specialist's functions

-While many teams deploy LeanIX SaaS Intelligence to achieve cost savings and grow visibility, the dedication of a single IT manager to SaaS oversight can drive additional, systematic improvements.
-For many users, the SaaS specialist role combined with automated SaaS discovery tools like SaaS Intelligence have fast-tracked process development, helping processes keep pace with SaaS growth.
+While many teams deploy the LeanIX SaaS Management Platform to achieve cost savings and grow visibility, the dedication of a single IT manager to SaaS oversight can drive additional, systematic improvements.
+For many users, the SaaS specialist role combined with automated SaaS discovery tools like SaaS Management has fast-tracked process development, helping processes keep pace with SaaS growth.

 One of the keys to the role’s success is how it enables the success of other departmental functions.
 Within LeanIX's client base, here are some of the ways we’re seeing the position develop: